microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 #.
 Are you using the :ref:`business user flow <Business editing>`?

 #.
 What :ref:`supports properties` are you passing in :ref:`CheckFileInfo`?

 #.
-WOPI access tokens are currently provided in both the :http:header:`Authorization` header and on the WOPI URL in the
-   ``access_token`` parameter.
-Which of these are you using?

-#.
 Do you use IPv6 in your datacenters?